Logickin-Lambda/sunvox_3xlog/src/integration/polygon_plotter.md

 # Example 3 - Plotting N Sides Polygon

+> This chapter might contains advance concepts and it might be overwhelmingly long due to the number components; if you feel overwhelmed, you may move on to other chapters first and goes back to this chapter once you are ready.

 ## Overview
 In this chapter, I am going to focus more on the input and the memory storage by building a polygon plotter which can supports up to 8 sides.